Viral Evolution and Adaptation as a Multivariate Branching Process

-In the present paper we propose a new approach to the problem of adaptation and evolution of RNA virus populationsb, by revisiting previously studied models.
-The population's time evolution is defined in terms of a multivariate branching process.
-This approach turns out to be well suited to describe the aspects of these kind of systems related to viral phentypic diversity.
-We show that in the absence of adaptative forces the model is exactly solvable.
-As a result it is possible to prove several key results directly related to known typical properties of these systems.
-Moreover, new insights on the dynamics of evolving virus populations can be foreseen.
+\abstracts{ In the present work we analyze the problem of adaptation and evolution of RNA virus populations, by defining the basic stochastic model as a multivariate branching process in close relation with the branching process advanced by Demetrius, Schuster and Sigmund (``Polynucleotide evolution and branching processes'', Bull.
+Math.
+Biol.
+46 (1985) 239-262), in their study of polynucleotide evolution.
+We show that in the absence of beneficial forces the model is exactly solvable.
+As a result it is possible to prove several key results directly related to known typical properties of these systems like (i) proof, in the context of the theory of branching processes, of the lethal mutagenesis criterion proposed by Bull, Sanju\'an and Wilke (``Theory of lethal mutagenesis for viruses'', J. Virology 18 (2007) 2930-2939); (ii) a new proposal for the notion of relaxation time with a quantitative prescription for its evaluation and (iii) the quantitative description of the evolution of the expected values in four distinct regimes: transient, ``stationary'' equilibrium, extinction threshold and lethal mutagenesis.
+Moreover, new insights on the dynamics of evolving virus populations can be foreseen. }